Amplifying Teaching and Learning Through Technology

 Using zSpace®, an innovative virtual reality technology, the Friday Institute created and implemented a variety of science lessons in Vance County, North Carolina.
 By 2020, our Innovations in STEM Education Research team had brought this technology to all 8th graders, about 230 students, at two Vance County schools.

-Friday Institute Facilitates Training of 1,1000 Educators to Teach Computer Science in Every Middle and High School in North Carolina
+Friday Institute Facilitates Training of 1,100 Educators to Teach Computer Science in Every Middle and High School in North Carolina

 Over the last four years, the Friday Institute for Educational Innovation and the North Carolina Department of Public Instruction (NCDPI) have worked together to support districts in adopting computer science classes in middle school and high school.
 Since 2017, the Friday Institute has trained over 550 new computer science teachers in introductory computer science courses.
-Recently, a three-year $1.8 million grant from NCDPI gave the Friday Institute the ability to expand its computer science teacher professional learning program so every middle school and high school in North Carolina has a highly qualified computer science teacher.
+A three-year $1.8 million grant from NCDPI gave the Friday Institute the ability to expand its computer science teacher professional learning program so every middle school and high school in North Carolina has a highly qualified computer science teacher.